mdeff/paper-cryoem-orientation-recovery/reviews.md

 ### Rebuttal

-Thank you for your time and (thoughtful) comments.
+Thank you for your time and thoughtful comments.

 **PUT GENERAL COMMENT HERE**

-1. That's indeed a big question.
+1. That's indeed the critical question.
 The method is to be trained on synthetic data, as we obviously don't know the orientations in real cryoEM datasets.
 Preliminary results about transfer to unseen proteins.
 Though that's still synthetic.
 Working on real data is another big step ahead, which we highlight in the Discussion section.
 See general comment.
+There is hope ...
 2. TODO(Laurène)
-3. They are randomly initialized, drawn from a uniform distribution over TODO Euler angles / SO(3).
+3. They are randomly initialized, drawn from a uniform distribution over Euler angles.
 The objective is indeed non-convex, though we found it to almost always converge to the same solution (up to a global rotation).
-We believe that initialization isn't much a problem here, as the space in which the embedding is optimized is the "true space", i.e., the space of 3D rotations SO(3), while methods like t-SNE embed in an Euclidean space of low dimension (for the purpose of visualization), who might not be able to accommodate / represent the data/samples.
+We believe that initialization isn't much a problem here, as the space in which the embedding is optimized is the "true space", i.e., the space of 3D rotations SO(3), while methods like t-SNE embed in an Euclidean space of low dimension (for the purpose of visualization), which might not be able to accommodate / represent the data/samples.
-The minimization converges in 8 minutes (reported in Appendix C).
-TODO @jelena, time of convergence
+The orientation recovery minimization (4) convergence plots are shown in Figure 8 with blue color.
+The convergence time is reported in Appendix C and is ~3.75 hours.
+However, from Figure 8 we observe that it reaches the plateau of convergence one to two hours ealier.
 4. See general comment.
 We agree with the two weaknesses you highlight (as we wrote in the Discussion).
 Comparing with "orientations estimated by an iterative reconstruction procedure" is out of scope, as we focus on ab-initio.